Wardrobe by Vivienne Tam

 Pianist/composer Helen Sung has spent most of her life in two distinct worlds.
 A classical student from a young age who transitioned to jazz in her early twenties, she understands the limitless range and potential of the piano in a way that few specialists in either genre can.
 In addition, as the daughter of Chinese immigrants, Sung embodies two diverse cultures and has discovered a musical voice and identity that are true to both - and more importantly, true to herself.

-"As a classical major who lived in the practice room, I didn't know who he was," she says.
-"He had his big band, and they were very entertaining.
-But then in the middle of the concert, he sat down and played some solo piano pieces, and I remember wanting to jump out of my skin.
-This music was so alive.
-He was banging on the piano in a way that I was taught never to do.
-But it sounded so good."
+Helen recalls, "He performed with his big band and they were very entertaining.
+But in the middle of the concert, he sat down and played some solo piano pieces.
+I remember wanting to jump out of my skin, this music was so alive...I remember thinking "I didn't know you were allowed to play the piano like that!"

 Wardrobe by Vivienne Tam

 "Getting to be on the stage with folks like that is so heavy.
 You just learn so much.
-Terri Lyne is someone I recently started working with and it's been a great experience and inspiration.
-She's had such a fascinating and diverse life.I love how she continues to be open and curious about music."
+Working with someone like Terri Lyne has been a great experience and inspiration...I love how she continues to be open and curious about music."

-"I really don't know what I would have done if I hadn't been accepted, but lo and behold, I got in," she says.
+It was a life changing experience for which she credits her current artistic trajectory - "I really don't know what I would have done if I hadn't been accepted, but lo and behold, I got in," she says.
 "It was such a special experience.
 Ron Carter was the artistic director, and he worked us hard.
 It was an incredible two years where I was able to just practice and focus on jazz."

 In 2011, Sung played with the Mingus Dynasty Band in the city where her parents grew up in Taiwan.
 "We played the outdoor jazz festival, and there were more than 2000 people there, all of them going crazy for jazz...a simply incredible experience!" she says.
-"I also heard some young Taiwanese jazz musicians, and they could play!
-It was a really cool experience.
+"I also heard some young Taiwanese jazz musicians, and they could really play!
+It was a profound experience.
 I felt a connection with them - and I felt connected to being Chinese - in a way I had never felt before."